 The Company has the policy that set the guideline for the practice of Corporate Good Governance, ethical practices of the Board of Directors, including the regulation that prohibit the staff from take Company's document or information for personal use, or bring outside the Company, without asking for permission.
 This also includes exposure of financial documents or other related documents for outsiders, and also prohibits the trading activity within 1 month prior to public release of financial information.
 If done so, the act can be considered "misconduct" to the Company's rule of conducts.
 Should the management or staff learn about significant insider information with regard to anyone who may violate the Company's rule of conducts, the penalty can be ranged from warning, fine, work suspension, work without pay or job termination.

-In 2010, director and high executives have reported the change of securities ownership to the Securities and Exchange Commission, according the section 59 each time trading occurred and subsequently reported to the Company's secretary so as to later inform the Board of Directors meeting.
+In 2011, director and high executives have reported the change of securities ownership to the Securities and Exchange Commission, according the section 59 each time trading occurred and subsequently reported to the Company's secretary.